openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

         sudo systemctl restart systemd-binfmt.service
         ```

-* We've had reports that downloading the SDK from git can be slow from within the extension, to work around any issue, you can run these commands
+* We've had reports that downloading the SDK from git can be slow from within the extension.
+To work around any issue, you can run these commands
     * Linux:

         ```bash